 Will Raiman runs and supervises the program.
 A rotating staff of 6 cooks from the parish prepare the meals.
 The meal-serving staff consists of student volunteers from Holy Cross and Boston University as well as friends from St. Mary's Orthodox Church in Cambridge, St. Mark's Coptic Church in Natick and others.

 Open Door has begun giving out small bags of non-perishable groceries at the end of each meal - approximately 25 bags/week, 1 bag/person from the St. Bridget's Food Pantry.
 Food is supplied by donations.
 Securing donations and maintaining consistent donations has been challenging, but by God's grace Food Drives have been run fairly consistently.
 Grocery bags are also occasionally given out if anyone comes to the church requesting groceries at other times.

-The Parish Newsletter of our church took on a new name this year to highlight its distinctive place in the life of our parish.
 News of the Resurrection was launched in September of 2006 and has continued monthly or bimonthly up to the present.

 In the newly designed newsletter, we typically include some word from the bishop and/or the parish pastor, local parish news and announcements, events and news from Orthodox Churches in the Boston area, and whenever available and pertinent, news and information from the national and international Orthodox Church.

 The Newsletter has acted as a wonderful source of parish news and communication, and by the efforts of our editorial staff, the presentation has become increasingly more professional.